- Military Life Cycle

 An Early Evaluation of the MyCAA Scholarship for Military Spouses

-Past research has shown that compared to spouses of U.S. civilians, spouses of U.S. military personnel tend to earn less and are more likely to be unemployed or underemployed, even when they have more years of education or more work experience.
+Past research shows that compared to spouses of civilians, spouses of military personnel tend to earn less and are more likely to be unemployed or underemployed, even when they have more years of education or more work experience.
 To mitigate the impact of the demands of military life, in 2007, the Department of Defense established a portfolio of initiatives that provide career development and employment assistance for military spouses.
-One such initiative is the My Career Advancement Account Scholarship, which targets spouses whose service member is early in his or her career.
+One initiative is the My Career Advancement Account Scholarship, which targets spouses whose service member is early in his or her career.
 The scholarship provides up to $4,000 in financial assistance for spouses pursuing associate degrees, occupational certificates or licenses in portable career fields.

 This report examines characteristics associated with MyCAA Scholarship application and use, scholarship plan completion, spouse employment and earnings and service continuation of personnel married to MyCAA-eligible spouses.
 The RAND Corporation examined the 2007–2013 employment and earnings data of spouses who were eligible for MyCAA when the current version of the scholarship began, between October 2010 and December 2011.
 The results show that the MyCAA Scholarship is reaching the intended population; that MyCAA is associated with employment and higher earnings, although the relationship is not necessarily causal; and that service members of MyCAA Scholarship users are more likely than similar married service members to be on active duty three years after the spouse is awarded the scholarship.

 Key FindingsOver 380,000 military spouses were eligible for the MyCAA Scholarship between October 2010 and December 2011

 At least 34 percent of the users in the 2010/2011 cohort were known to have completed their plans by the end of the three-year scholarship window.